moetunes/Nextwm/README.md

   * No need to rebuild the wm to change a setting
   * Colours changed in rc.conf
   * Background colour can be changed
+  * Added multi monitor support
+  * Added option in rc.conf to select the monitor the bar is on
+  * Added option in rc.conf to switch from stacking mode to another mode when reaching a set number of open windows
+  * Use 'NULL' for no modifier key in key.conf
+  * Added option in rc.conf to set the initial number of extra windows in the master area for each desktop
+  * Added a marker for the previous desktop in the switcher
+  * The BAR can have a transparency value in rc.conf
+  * Transient windows can be cycled through with normal windows
+  * Add new function "terminate" for keyboard shortcut to close any open windows, exit the window manager and shutdown(1) or reboot(2)

 ###Installation